History of Belgium: 2014–present

 The 2014 election resulted in a further electoral gain for the Flemish nationalist N-VA, although the incumbent coalition maintained a solid majority.
 On 22 July 2014, King Philippe nominated Charles Michel (MR) and Kris Peeters (CD&V) to lead the formation of a new coalition federal cabinet.

 In July 2019 prime minister Charles Michel was selected as President of the European Council.
 His successor Sophie Wilmès was Belgium's first female prime minister.
 Alexander De Croo became prime minister in October 2020.
+On 9 June 2024, federal elections were held in Belgium on the same day as the regional and European elections.
+Prime Minister Alexander De Croo resigned after the heavy defeat of his party, the Open Flemish Liberals and Democrats, in federal and regional elections.

 On 3 February 2025, Bart De Wever, leader of the New Flemish Alliance, became the new prime minister.
 He is the first Flemish nationalist to be named Belgian premier.